 Types of property to rent in Saudi Arabia

 For expats, Western compounds remain the favored option.
 There will be villas and apartment buildings (including condos) within them.
 These may be marked five-star or four-star, depending on the facilities provided.
 Individual villas are likely to have a garden, or at least a patch of green attached.
 A host of conveniences are at hand; market places, cafés, restaurants, golf courses, swimming pools, tennis courts, playschools, and so on.
 With names like Arizona Golf Resort, all efforts are made to make expats feel at home.
 These are usually privately owned by companies that manage and maintain them, too.

 Standalone villas and townhouses

 These will be in the city space, and your personal life will be subject to scrutiny by authorities – and even neighbors.
 These can be three-bedroomed or four-bedroomed with as many (if not more) bathrooms, and may or may not have a garden.

-1-bedroom, 2-bedroom, and 3-bedroom apartments can be found in the city.
+One-bedroom, two-bedroom, and three-bedroom apartments can be found in the city.
 Many of the buildings in Saudi Arabia are low-rises, typically between four- and eight-storied.
 Some of the older low-rises have not got an elevator, so make it a point to check.

 All other forms of accommodation come either furnished, semi-furnished, or unfurnished.
 Semi-furnished ones have basic furnishings such as carpets and curtains; as well as white goods like a refrigerator, washing machine, and dishwasher.
 With furnished accommodation, you can simply just move in, once you have ensured everything you require is in place.
 If it’s not, you can always negotiate with your landlord.
 Air-conditioning is mostly a given in all forms.
 Even if there is no central air-conditioning, there should be individual units provided.